 Stepping up your output can be easy when following the right formula.
-We came up with a few pointers to increase your productivity as a producer.
+We came up with 4 tips to increase your productivity as a producer.

 Schedule your day